gilzilberfeld/extreme-tdd/java/readme.md

 # Description:
 Extreme TDD Workshop exercises - Java

 These are the source files created in a project with Spring Boot.

+Tests should run and fail.

 ## Created with:
 Eclipse:      2019-03